 - Slack: Email tends to pile up and communication gets buried.
 Many organizations have ditched the back and forth of emails and have moved to cloud-based apps like Slack for quick check in’s and communications that don’t need to be a full email.
 Your team will thank you for reducing their inbox clutter!

-Set clear expectations with a remote working policy
+Set clear expectations with a remote sales team working policy

 When your team isn’t in a physical office, it’s essential to set clear expectations so that there are no misunderstandings or assumptions made.
 This can be done by creating an official remote working policy that can be distributed and referenced by your team as necessary.

 A remote working policy should cover best practices and guidelines for your sales team to follow as they work remotely.
 It can clear up any confusion and allow your team to feel like they know what to expect as well as what is expected of them.

 What should a remote working policy cover?

 - Hours and schedule: Is your team expected to work a certain number of hours per day or per week?
 Are there certain hours that they are expected to be working or can they create a schedule that works best for them?

 - Tools and software: What tools, technology, and software is your remote sales team expected to use?
 This can eliminate any confusion caused by not knowing how to deliver files or what programs to use for specific tasks.

 - Communication: What is expected as far as communication?
 Will there be weekly Zoom meetings that your sales team is expected to participate in?
 What is the preferred method of communication for different situations?